rust-lang/rust/src/doc/guide.md

 }
 ```

 This is all pretty standard.
-However, you can also do this:
+However, we can also use `if` as an expression
+which, when evaluated, produces a value which can be bound to a variable:

 ```{rust}
 let x = 5i;